12 genera

 Flowers: June-August

-Distribution: Known only from Snohomish County in Washington; Aleutian Islands south the Vancouver Island, British Columbia, and in Snohomish County, Washington.
+Distribution: Occurring west of the Cascades crest, where known only from Snohomish County in Washington; Aleutian Islands to Vancouver Island, British Columbia, and in Snohomish County, Washington.

 Habitat: Moist areas, especially at the edges of streams and bogs.